clustr-official-account/Rethinking-Clustering-for-Robustness/README.md

-# ClusTR: Clustering Training for Robustness - PyTorch implementation
+# Rethinking Clustering for Robustness - PyTorch implementation
-This repository implements "ClusTR: Clustering Training for Robustness" in PyTorch.
+This repository implements "ClusTR" in PyTorch.
 Running this code succesfully reproduces the results in the [manuscript](https://arxiv.org/abs/2006.07682).

 ClusTR is a theoretically-motivated framework for training Deep Neural Networks (DNNs) for adversarial robustness.